Fuchien Province, Republic of China: Government

 The Governor of Fujian Province was the head of the Fujian Provincial Government, the governor was also titled the "Chairperson of the Fujian Provincial Government".
-According to the Additional Articles of the Constitution, the governor is appointed by the central government.
+According to the Additional Articles of the Constitution, the governor was appointed by the central government.

 The Fujian Provincial Government was located in Jincheng, Kinmen between January 1996 and 2018.

-In July 2018, the Executive Yuan decided to transfer the duties and functionalities of the provincial government to other branches under the Executive Yuan, including Kinmen-Matsu Joint Services Center and National Development Council The transformations were scheduled to be done by the end of year 2018.
+Provincial administration was transferred to counties and the national-level National Development Council in 1998, with the transition occurring in 1999 and 2000.
+This followed 1997 constitutional reforms to downsize provincial governments.
+The provincial government was reduced to a local interface for the national government with appointed rather than elected officers; it became dormant when the remaining staff and responsibilities were transferred in 2018.

+The Kinmen-Matsu Joint Services Center was founded in 2017 as the local government office handling administration of the islands.
+It took over the remaining responsibilities of the provincial government.

 Subdivisions

 Fujian province nominally comprises two counties: Kinmen County and Lienchiang County.
 These islands have a total area of 182.66 km2 and a total population of 71,000 (2001).

 The following are the islands of Fujian under the administration of the ROC, given by county:

 The PRC claims Kinmen as a county of Quanzhou, Fujian and the Matsu Islands as a township of Lianjiang County, Fuzhou, Fujian (with some islands claimed as parts of other areas).